open-edge-platform/app-orch-deployment/README.md

 ## Community and Support

-To learn more about the project, its community, and governance, visit the Edge Orchestrator Community.
+To learn more about the project, its community, and governance, visit the [Edge Orchestrator Community].
-For support, start with Troubleshooting or contact us.
+For support, start with [Troubleshooting] or [Contact us].

 ## License